Children's Story Award

 Every year since 1970, the ENEOS Group has called for submissions from the general public of original children's literature on the theme of "heart-to-heart contact."
 The best works are divided into three categories, (elementary school and younger, junior high school, and others), and recognized through the ENEOS Children's Story Award, sponsored by the ENEOS Group.

-The calling for submissions has the backing of the Japan Federation of Primary School Principals Association, the All Japan Junior High School Principal’s Association, the Japan Federation for Municipal Board of Education, the Japan Elementary School Language Education Study Group and the All Japan Junior High School Language Education and Research Council, and up to the present the ENEOS Group has received approximately 370,000 submissions of children's stories from all over Japan.
+The calling for submissions has the backing of the Japan Federation of Primary School Principals Association, the All Japan Junior High School Principal’s Association, the Japan Federation for Municipal Board of Education, the Japan Elementary School Language Education Study Group,the All Japan Junior High School Language Education and Research Council and another three councils, and up to the present the ENEOS Group has received approximately 390,000 submissions of children's stories from all over Japan.

 The stories selected for the top prizes in the ENEOS Children's Story Award, as well as those selected for honorable mention, are published in a book called 'A Bouquet of Children's Stories.'
 The ENEOS Group donates copies of the book to educational institutions and welfare facilities nationwide, as well as to Japanese schools overseas, etc. Since its first publication in 1973, over 700 children's stories have been published, enabling readers to grasp the changes in "heart-to-heart contact" as they reflect the changing times.